 5. Will Alexa Work with a Nest Thermostat?

-Yes, you can use Amazon Alexa to control a Nest Thermostat.
+Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 This voice control function is also available with Nest doorbells and cameras.
-You can even operate a Nest Thermostat with Google Assistant.
+Google's own voice control technology, like Google Assistant, can be used to operate your Nest.

-6. Does a Nest Thermostat Function Without Wi-Fi?
+6. Does a Nest Thermostat Work Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

 When family members can't stop bickering over temperatures, Nest has a function to give you the upper hand.